valeIT/valeIT.github.io/_posts/2018-09-30-Free-my-desktop-mac-app.md

 ![Free My Desktop](/assets/article_images/freemydesktop_screen_3.jpeg)

+## Installation and Requirements

+The app requires OS X Yosemite or newer to run.
+I tried to keep it backward compatible as much as I could, but it's not tested on any system apart Mojave (let me know if there are problems on any older systems).

+There is no installer, you can just drag and drop it in your Application folder and double click to open.

+It is signed with my developer ID (also notarized by Apple).
+The only warning popup that should appear is the one telling you that you downloaded this app from the internet and not from the App Store.

+**If you have problems opening the app the first time:**

+If you have Gatekeeper (most recent Mac have it) and allow only applications from the Mac App Store to run you need to open "System Preferences" -> "Security & Privacy" -> "Allow apps downloaded from" and select "App Store and identified developers".
+You can now open the app.

 Note: Unfortunately, due to Apple Sandboxing the app is not and will never be available through the Mac App Store.

 <br><br>